billysmithers/laravel-scaffold/README.md

 We have PRs raised, while we wait for those PRs to be approved / merged we will manually update the infoym scaffold vendor package with the files from src within this package.

-The script in the root copies the files from src to the infoym package on composer post-package-install.
+The script in the root of the Promos CMS repo copies the files from src to the infoym package on composer post-install-cmd and post-update-cmd.